appvirality/appvirality-sdk-android/README.md

 Let's say you want to Launch GrowthHack screen on button click , use following code

 <pre><code>
-// Integrate GrowthHack Screen into a button on your view
+// Handle onClick event of your custom UI to launch the Growth Hack screen
 myCustomButton.setOnClickListener(new OnClickListener()
 {
     @Override